ZealithDjo/Used-Car-Price-History-Tool/README.md

 -Improve/fix bugs in GUI

 Usage:
-Run Carvana_Scraper_Multiprocessing.py to gather data
+Run Carvana_Scraper_Multiprocessing.py to gather data (this will have to be done daily/weekly/etc. to build up data)
 Run Merge_To_DF.py to combine all produced csv files into 1 csv file
 Run UserGUI.py to display price history graph